Fractured Magic: Chapter Twenty-Eight

 “My apologies, Ms. Fairfax,” Ivor said, sweeping into an exaggerated bow.
 “Big day, you know.
 Lots to worry about.
 I didn’t mean to take that out on you.”

-“You’re forgiven,” Thea said, half-hidden as she was behind Roman.
-With that, and with another glare at both Roman and Evelyne, he swept away, Aaror at his side and Eftychia skipping after him.
+“You’re forgiven,” Thea said, half-hidden behind Roman.
+With that, and with another glare at both Roman and Evelyne, Ivor swept away, Aaror at his side and Eftychia skipping after him.

 “Oh!
 Yes.
 Wow.
 Thank you.
 That was…” Thea stammered, then trailed off with a cough.
 Behind her freckles, her cheeks were bright red.
 Finally, she managed, “Inspirational.
 You’re very kind.”